ZixcIdus/iis-system-model/docs/model.md

 are not explicitly modeled.

-The IIS operates exclusively on normalized input parameters and does not interact with the system physically.
+The IIS operates exclusively on normalized input parameters and does not physically interact with the modeled system.

 ## Inputs
 The base version of IIS operates on the following normalized parameters: